hubkin19/exemplary-repository/README.md

 # exemplary-repository
-This is an exemplary repository that was created for Git exercising.
+This is an exemplary repository that has been created for Git exercising.